allen-ix/codeSession/README.md

 # codeSession
 # For viewing purposes only.
-Not yet finished.
+Do not commit any changes to the main.
+Code not finished yet.